jorgevasquezutec/PIProyecto/method1/for_testing/readme.txt

 Verify that a Windows version of Python 2.7, 3.6, 3.7, and/or 3.8 is installed.

-2. Installing the countLeucositos Package
+2. Installing the method1 Package

-A. Change to the directory that contains the file setup.py and the subdirectory countLeucositos.
+A. Change to the directory that contains the file setup.py and the subdirectory method1.
 If you do not have write permissions, copy all its contents to a temporary location and change to that directory.

 B. Execute the command: